There is so much to contemplate when it comes to running your home.

 - Should I install carpet or laminate wood?

 As if that’s not enough, go ahead and put one more thing on the list: When should I replace my heater?

 Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 But how can I know if it’s time to replace my heating unit?

 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating system.

 1. Frequent Repair Costs

-It is not uncommon for a heater to eventually need a part replacement or a little love once a year to make sure everything is running properly, but a well-maintained heater should work without much repairing along the way.
+It is common for a heating system to eventually need a new blower or a little love once a year to make sure everything is running properly, but a well-maintained heating system should work without much repairing along the way.
 A few signs that your system may be in need of replacing are below:

 - needing numerous visits during the same heating season;